WahbaMousa-DevOps/Production-Grade-DevOps-Challenges/challenges/The $2 Million Savings Strategy.md

 - While exact vendor usage may vary, the strategies are **cloud-agnostic**
 - FinOps is not one-time — build it as a culture of responsibility

+⭐ If this helped you, consider starring our repository to support open production-ready DevOps playbooks.